freekmurze/dotfiles/README.md

 dotfiles
 ========

 My personal dotfiles.
-Also used by all geeks at [spatie.be](http://spatie.be)
+Also used by all other geeks at [spatie.be](http://spatie.be)

 You can install them by cloning the repository as '.dotfiles' in your homedirectory and running the bootstrap-script.